Tuurlijk/t3ext-yaml-configuration/Documentation/CommandReference/Index.rst

 ``--match-fields``
   Comma separated list of fields used to match configurations to database records.
 Default: **title** ``--file``
   Path to the yml file you wish to import.
-If none is given, all yml files in directories named 'Configuration' will be parsed
+If none is given, all .yml and .yaml files in directories named 'Configuration/YamlConfiguration/' of every active extension will be parsed